ualberta/institutional-framework/docs/designer-documentation.md

     </tr>
   </tbody>
 </table>
+**All additions to an `ie.less` file MUST be wrapped in one of the classes from the above table.**

-You can use any of the above classes to target various versions of Internet Explorer in the same manner you would target features in the fallbacks.less file.
+You can use any of the above classes to target various versions of Internet Explorer in the same manner you would target features in the `fallbacks.less` file.
 Every project should have its own IE file:

   + `/less/framework/ie.less` - IE styling specified in this file will apply to any site build using the framework (faculty, institutional, etc)
   + `/less/ualberta/ie.less` - IE styling specified here apply to institutional only
   + `/less/faculty/ie.less` - IE styling specified here apply to faculty pages only

+## Using the MakeFile
+Using the MakeFile you are able to execute various commands that will automate some tedious tasks for you.
+The available triggers for the make file are described below:

+  + `make less`
+  + `make production`
+  + `make ghpages`
+  + `make everything`

+In order to be able to execute these commands, you will need to have followed the steps in the Setup section.

+## Copying CSS to Production and Delivery Servers

+## Changes to the Homepage